In This Article

 Only on the dimension Goal Orientation, there is a significant difference (significant is any difference of 10 points or more).
 A difference that does cause friction when Dutch culture vs American culture work together.

-However, the difference between the dimension Individualism is something that Dutch people might also notice.
+However, the difference between the dimensions Individualism is something that Dutch people might also notice.
 Most Dutch will find Americans in general superficial, and not real.
 This does not mean that Americans are un-real and superficial.
 It just means that Dutch people perceive Americans like that.

 American culture is the most individualistic culture in the world.
 The UK and Australia come close, but for many of us, it doesn’t come as a surprise that American culture is very individualistic.